acw414/eLISA/README.md

 **PROJECT TO DO LIST**
   - EXPECTED OUTPUT section
-  - say this only works for US within inland range
   - add more comments in the code itself
   - make our DOI + include how to cite us